f5devcentral/f5-agility-labs-xc/docs/class3/lab3.rst

     |evalrequest|

 11. With the request expanded, you can view additional security details associated with the request.
-This includes where the request originated (such as source IP address, ASN, region, and country), as well as the contents of the request itself.
+This includes where the request originated such as source IP address, ASN, region, ja4 tls fingerprint, and more.

     |secinfo1|